Modal Analysis¶

 You must also set a velocity before the analysis with ovl.set_parameter("velocity", <velocity>)

-You can retrieve the eigenvalues and vectors after the analysis with get_eigenvalues
+You can retrieve the eigenvalues and vectors after the analysis with get_eigenvalues and get_eigenvectors.

 from optvl import OVLSolver